 You may also take a taxi or cab service to reach the Piraeus port.
 Usually, taxi drivers charge around 50€ to 60€ from the airport to the Piraeus port, which would take approximately an hour to reach.

 For Rafina, you can easily reach it in no more than 15 minutes and expect to pay around 25€ and 35€.

 Book now a private transfer from Athens International Airport to the Piraeus ferry port.
 Best price you can get and free cancelation!

 Flights from Athens to Santorini

 Indeed, air travel is the quickest way to reach Santorini.
 Although it is relatively expensive, you can definitely reach Santorini airport in just 45 minutes.
-During summertime, there are more than 20 daily flights operating on this itinerary.
+During summertime, more than 20 daily flights are operating on this itinerary.

 Heads Up: Aviasales searches travel and airline sites to help you find cheap flights at the best prices.
 Search for tickets with 728 airlines and leading ticket offices and get the best prices on flights.